Hayward Gallery, London

 8.40pm: 20-minute mindfulness session inspired by Agnes Denes’ Living Pyramid with Ellen Mara De Wachter

-The evening concludes with a meditative yoga nidra, or yogic sleep, experience led by writer and yoga teacher Ellen Mara De Wachter.
+The evening concluded with a meditative yoga nidra, or yogic sleep, experience led by writer and yoga teacher Ellen Mara De Wachter.
 This meditation invites you to embrace a moment of collective presence, self-reflection and connection.
+We invite you to revisit this serene experience through this recording to enjoy in your own space.